 * * * * * *

-For those interested in reading more about Georgia History, here are links to my books on the subject:
+For those interested in reading more of my reflections on history, here are links to several books on the subject: